 how to perform a self-examination

 What is Oral Cancer?

-According to the American Cancer Society, approximately 48,000 Americans develop oral cancer every year and 8500 people die of the disease annually.
+According to the American Cancer Society, approximately 53,000 Americans develop oral cancer every year and just over 10,000 people die of the disease annually.
 If oral cancer is detected in its earliest stage the survival rate is much greater.
 The most common type of cancer that develops in the mouth is called squamous cell carcinoma (SCC).
 By performing a monthly Self Oral Cancer Screening (SOCS) you may be able to identify an early change in your mouth!